karmab/kcli/doc/index.rst

 Generic platform
 ~~~~~~~~~~~~~~~~

-Install kcli from pypi
+Install kcli from pypi (Only libvirt dependencies are pulled).

 .. code:: shell

     pip install kcli

-Or for a full install using latest
+Or for a full install using latest:

 ::